Here is your complete DIY travel guide to the tourist spots in Samar province!

 8. San Juanico Bridge

-San Juanico Bridge is arguably one of the most easily recognized tourist spots in Samar, being the longest bridge in the country.
+San Juanico Bridge is arguably one of the most easily recognized tourist spots in Samar province, being the longest bridge in the country.
 It connects Samar with neighboring Leyte island.
 Aside from its length, the bridge boasts of an arch-shaped design and measures 1.34 miles in length.
 Add to that the breathtaking views of the seas and islands as you drive along the bridge.

 9. Samar Archaeological Museum